The Best Gemstones For Everyday Wear, And Why

 Amethyst

 Amethyst is a type of Quartz and is one of the most popular and beautiful stones you can wear, thanks to its purple color.
-These stones are some of the most popular with jewelry makers as well because they’re as durable as beautiful.
+With a Mohs Hardness of 7, these stones are some of the most popular with jewelry makers as well because they’re as durable as beautiful.

 These stones don’t really need any special precautions, work wonderfully in bracelets, necklaces, earrings, and rings, and are a great starter stone if you’re getting a gift for someone still learning how to take care of their jewelry.